G1vas/LokiuRespublika/README.md

 # LokiuRespublika
 A website with basic Backend functionality.
-Inspired by LOKIS and Respublika theatrical performances
+Inspired by LOKIS and Respublika theatrical performances.

+All images, the video and the background special effect belong to their respective owners.
+This project was made as my final exam during my Full Stack course.
+I chose to incorporate more of Frontend (the design, the video, the moving background) because I already did a project in my university, where I made a terrible design, but I did a lot more of Backend things - user registration, login, security checks, secure password storing and so on.
+During this project, I wanted to make something I would like to use and wouldn't be ashamed of showing to someone.
+In any case, if a site has a terrible user interface/design, no one is even going to use it.
+So I tried to make at least somewhat appealing